b-n/cv/data/experience.md

 Apart form the usual soft skills, I regularly:

-- Organise company internal tech talks, tech blogs etc.
+- Organise company internal tech talks, tech blogs etc
 - Present technical talks internally to the company
-- Present at meetups (more Rust than Ruby)
+- Present technical talks external to the company - e.g. meetups, mostly in Rust
 - Find ways to generate developer events such as Hackathons, etc
-- Actively post and engage with teams on Slack, creating OT channels to the likes of #dotfiles, #side\_projects, #new\_emojis, #vacay\_vibes, anything where there might be shared interests for people (and myself) to engage in.
+- Activley promote and encourage remote/hybrid communication - mainly through the means of [new] slack channels, organising and engaging with others in social events, and always hopping on calls to pair with people to solve issues